smart-on-fhir/fhir-bulk-data-docs/authorization.md

 ### Issuing Access Tokens

-Once the backend service has been authenticated, the authorization server SHALL mediate the request to assure that the scope requested is within the scope pre-authorized to the backend service.
+Once the client has been authenticated, the authorization server SHALL mediate the request to assure that the scope requested is within the scope pre-authorized to the client.

 If the access token request is valid and authorized, the authorization server SHALL issue an access token in response.
 The access token response SHALL be a JSON object with